 - Eligible for priority access and subsidized rates to the Cancer Center shared resources (rate structures will vary by shared resource)

-- NOTE: Associate members with plans to perform highly impactful cancer-focused research — particularly junior faculty who have not yet obtained extramural cancer funding — can qualify for a discount rate (equivalent to the rate for full members) from a CCSG Shared Resource, but only with the express approval of the associate director for shared resources and/or the cancer center director after review of the associate member's cancer-focused research plan.
+- NOTE: Associate members with plans to perform highly impactful cancer-focused research — particularly junior faculty who have not yet obtained extramural cancer funding — can qualify for a discount rate (equivalent to the rate for full members) from a CCSG Shared Resource, but only with the express approval of the shared resource director after review of the associate member's cancer-focused research plan.

 - Eligible for philanthropic funds directed towards cancer research (subject to availability)